-Earn a minor in German online through Extended Campus
+Earn a minor in German online through Ecampus

-The Foreign Languages and Literatures Department along with Ecampus invite you to discover the flexibility and ease of completing a German minor online as part of your undergraduate degree program.
+The School of Language, Culture, and Society along with Ecampus invites you to discover the flexibility and ease of completing a German minor online as part of your undergraduate degree program.
 The German language and literature courses for the German minor are based on a tradition of dedicated teaching and personal contact between student and instructor and provide true multimedia instruction coupled with realistic learning objectives.

 Before you begin the upper-division course work for your minor, you must have completed first- and second-year college-level German.
-Students with non-college German should contact the German adviser for placement.
+Students with non-college German should contact the German advisor for placement.